magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ```

 Do you want to see if the `valip` namespaces are available from the
 CLJS as well?
-Require them an interact with some of the predicates?
+Require them an interact with some of the predicates.

 ```clj
 cljs.user> (require '[valip.core :refer [validate]]